profile-pic

 • AI-interview Questions & Answers

-Hi.
-My name is Ranjit, Grou.
-So, basically, I belongs to Pune, and Maharashtra.
-So I do have good commands on, like, PHP core PHP Laravel.
+Hi, my name is Ranjit Grou.
+So, basically, I belong to Pune, and Maharashtra.
+So, I have good command over, like, PHP core, PHP Laravel.
 MySQL, WordPress.
-WooCommerce, So I do have experience of, like, 8.5 years into this skill set.
-I was working with X1 Solutions on the recent organization since last, 4 years, like 2020 till 2024, 28th June.
-So, basically, like, I have, Also, mostly worked on, like, open AI development where, like, we have, trained the model via API and then, we have done the fine tuning We have, directly, send the prompt to model and then are the response we were getting.
-So we have trained the model in such a way whatever the request or the prompt has been fitted to the model, we'll be returning the JSON.
-Format, and that JSON format we have encoded within the, like, short handled code understanding.
-And based on that, we have, created the multiple kind of affiliate programs and all.
-So, where, like, product suggestions, and, like, applying discounts to the to the, people if they are simultaneous search on the same thing, then we have enabled 1 more gateway there.
-They can pay the, half payment and then part payment needs to be done.
-On after month.
-So this kind of addition functionality, we have enabled via open.
-Yeah.
-So recently, I was working with Lee, Laravel for creating SaaS.
-So, basically, QuickBook.
-Io, we have created 1 SaaS, which was, the open platform, has been created where, like, if any full commerce or Voodoo or, we can say, like, Shopify will be getting created any orders that has be directly sent to QuickBooks.
-So, this kind of a feature we have developed and based on the the entity consumption for like, if the customer is using, like, 1, 000 APIs in a month, So based on, first 100 APIs we have sent, set very free.
-And, onwards, like, we have charged each API, like, point $40, point 40, dollar for each, kind of a.
-Like, each kind of a transaction, entity transaction.
-So it will be creating the multiple, billing platforms where, like, we have enabled and switched the panel as well as we have enabled the Razorpay gateway over there.
-Make the subscription as well.
+WooCommerce.
+So, I have experience of, like, 8.5 years in this skill set.
+I was working with X1 Solutions in the recent organization since last, 4 years, from 2020 till 2024, 28th June.
+So, basically, I have, also, mostly worked on, open AI development where, like, we have trained the model via API and then, we have done fine-tuning.
+We have directly sent the prompt to the model and then, we received the response.
+So, we have trained the model in such a way that whatever the request or prompt has been fitted to the model, we'll be returning the JSON format, and that JSON format we have encoded within the short-handled code understanding.
+And based on that, we have created multiple kinds of affiliate programs and all.
+So, where, like, product suggestions, and, like, applying discounts to the people if they are searching simultaneously for the same thing, then we have enabled one more gateway there.
+They can pay half payment and then part payment needs to be done after a month.
+So, this kind of addition functionality, we have enabled via open AI.
+Recently, I was working with Lee, Laravel for creating a SaaS.
+So, basically, we created QuickBooks Io, which was an open platform, has been created where, like, if any full commerce or Voodoo or, we can say, like, Shopify will be getting created, any orders will be directly sent to QuickBooks.
+So, this kind of a feature we have developed and based on the entity consumption, for like, if the customer is using, like, 1, 000 APIs in a month, so, based on the first 100 APIs, we have sent them for free.
+And, onwards, like, we have charged each API point at $40.40 per each kind of a transaction, entity transaction.
+So, it will be creating multiple billing platforms where, like, we have enabled and switched the panel as well as we have enabled the Razorpay gateway over there, making the subscription as well.

-So, um, back end PHP service, I can say, like, uh, for instance, there might be, uh, several factors where, like, uh, web service is in the old, which needs to be, uh, mannered in very, very structured way or where a very principal prototyping followed, uh, while creating those services.
-So so, basically, like, design pattern is nothing but the normalization and, uh, the pattern which needs to be very clear and crystal clear and easy to understand to other people to contribute on that.
-So that according to me, that is the design pattern or design principle I have principles, I can say.
-So, basically, while creating kind of, uh, additional lengthy functionality or, like, very clutches functionality, we have to, uh, follow the object oriented programming where, like, uh, namespaces, classes, trades, uh, has to be used, uh, where, like, auto load has to be used for if we are using the multiple libraries.
-So, uh, this kind of set parameters are there, uh, as well as, like, we have tools to provide the commands, uh, kind of, like, rate limiter and all, which which, uh, automatically enables the usage of that particular API or the particular services.
-Uh, along with this, I can say, like, authentication and authorization needs to be managed in very, um, appropriate way.
-For an instance, like, if admin is getting logged in and then he has not, uh, he does not want to have all the control, uh, so he can delegate few of the models to, uh, like, super admin.
+So, back-end PHP service, I can say, for instance, there might be several factors where the web service is in the old version, which needs to be maintained in a very structured way or where a very principal prototyping followed while creating those services.
+So, basically, design pattern is nothing but the normalization and the pattern which needs to be very clear and crystal clear and easy to understand for other people to contribute on that.
+So, according to me, that is the design pattern or design principle I have.
+So, basically, while creating kind of additional lengthy functionality or very complex functionality, we have to follow the object-oriented programming where namespaces, classes, traits have to be used, and auto-load has to be used for if we are using multiple libraries.
+So, this kind of set parameters are there, as well as we have tools to provide the commands, like rate limiter and all, which automatically enables the usage of that particular API or the particular services.
+Along with this, I can say, authentication and authorization needs to be managed in a very appropriate way.
+For instance, if an admin is getting logged in and then he does not want to have all the control, so he can delegate few of the models to a super admin.
 So, basically, this kind of authorization needs to be done.
-And for maintaining this kind of authorization, we need to have the very factorial, uh, factorial, uh, coding standards where, like, PSR, uh, coding standards needs to be PRPSR, uh, principles needs to be followed in very certain manner.
-So, uh, cookies and cache needs to be very stored in such a way for instance, like, uh, that has to be very mapped with user or specific model as well.
-For instance, like, if for login, we are creating multiple sessions and cookies.
-So within login, we have to, uh, within login, we have to pass, like, uh, uh, array, uh, for each user, and each user will be having that certain set of parameters value into a single session.
-So this kind of a certain, uh, design prototyping of, like, coding standards needs to be maintained to to have a flexible, uh, flexibility to others as well to contribute on the same.
+And for maintaining this kind of authorization, we need to have very certain coding standards where PSR coding standards needs to be followed in a very certain manner.
+So, cookies and cache need to be stored in such a way, for instance, that has to be mapped with a user or specific model as well.
+For instance, if for login we are creating multiple sessions and cookies, so within login, we have to pass an array for each user, and each user will be having that certain set of parameters value into a single session.
+So, this kind of a certain design prototyping of coding standards needs to be maintained to have a flexible flexibility to others as well to contribute on the same.

 Yeah.
-So in PHP within PHP, there are, like, certain kind of debugging procedures.
-For an instance, uh, we we have, like, custom error handling or exceptional handling, uh, like, try catch blocks out there, as well as, like, if we want to debug any kind of bottlenecks or for an instance, like, there will be a max max execution time or error for single functionality, which is going into loop and loop.
-So it will be automatically stop the server or it will be automatically stop the page to serve.
-So, basically, in this kind of a feature, like, uh, in this kind of a scenario, we can have the debugging with, uh, print, uh, request.
-So based on, like, print request, we can identify whatever the breakpoints are there and that breakpoints are unable or not.
-So based on this, like, code execution, we can have this kind of a certain, uh, aspect to as well as, like, control or the code as well.
+So in PHP within PHP, there are certain kinds of debugging procedures.
+For instance, we have custom error handling or exceptional handling, like try-catch blocks out there, as well as if we want to debug any kind of bottlenecks or for instance, there will be a max execution time or error for single functionality, which goes into a loop and loop.
+So it will automatically stop the server or it will automatically stop the page from serving.
+So, basically, in this kind of feature, in this kind of scenario, we can have the debugging with print requests.
+So based on print requests, we can identify whatever the breakpoints are there and those breakpoints are unable or not.
+So based on this code execution, we can have this kind of certain aspect as well as control or the code as well.
 So this has to be used.
-Uh, but, like, in, uh, from my experience to, uh, from last 8.5, so exception handling has to be very, very, uh, has has played very, very good role into this.
-So till and until, like, we are not providing the exception handling, the the code will not, uh, will not work into, like, what are the expected manner we were expecting.
-So for instance, uh, like, recently, I have worked on 1 of the client where, like, he was he was using the Zoho integration API.
-So, basically, like, they were sending 1 request to Zoho, and then based on the Zoho response, they were, like, uh, operating the other parameters or other models.
-So, uh, functional making this functional based on, like, exceptional handling is very, very, uh, very effective.
-So if the response is getting empty, so there is no way to point out the next module to be run, uh, because, like, uh, that that model doesn't have anything to, like, perform the actions and all.
-So this kind of, uh, additional exceptional handling needs to be, uh, very effectively, uh, done as well as, like, logs has to be maintained.
-So whenever we are creating any kind of functionality, uh, if the functionality gets failed so that a log has to be maintained in certain files or somewhere, like, uh, we can track a little while debugging and fixing the code.
+But, in my experience, from the last 8.5 years, exception handling has to play a very good role in this.
+So until we are not providing the exception handling, the code will not work in the expected manner we were expecting.
+For instance, recently, I have worked on a client where he was using the Zoho integration API.
+So, basically, they were sending one request to Zoho, and then based on the Zoho response, they were operating other parameters or other models.
+So, functional making this functional based on exceptional handling is very effective.
+So if the response is getting empty, there's no way to point out the next module to be run, because that model doesn't have anything to perform actions and all.
+So this kind of additional exceptional handling needs to be done very effectively, and logs have to be maintained.
+So whenever we are creating any kind of functionality, if the functionality fails, a log has to be maintained in certain files or somewhere, so we can track it while debugging and fixing the code.

 Yeah.
-So, uh, basically, there are there are multiple ways to optimize the SQL query.
-From from my side, I think, like, uh, there were the table which were, uh, having around, like, lacks of records.
-So, uh, select query, obviously, that won't work.
-So, uh, there are multiple ways to function this.
-So, basically, first way, which is very popular to have the indexing, uh, to to particular table.
-So indexing, there are, like, 2 stages as well, like, within the QD indexing or the table indexing.
-So, basically, like, if we are indexing the table, that that will be the permanent, uh, uh, whenever we create or whenever we insert any records, so it will be automatically considered at the indexing column and all, whatever we have mentioned.
-And, like, on on based on the QD execution, we have also, uh, we can also provide the indexing for a particular, uh, particular column based, uh, based on the QD execution.
-So for an instance, like, 6 star from, like, table name, and then we can, uh, index the column.
-So that is, like, more operational way.
-For an instance, like, 1 table does not have always the single entity, uh, has to be indexed.
-So next time, the same table might be having the other column as index.
-So, uh, the temporary indexing, which can be done via SQL query, is more relevant.
-Uh, also, like, normalizing the table, basically.
-So normalizing, uh, the table can be defined as, like, very, very, uh, very pro manner, because, like, if the table is very normalized, so query obviously won't get conflicted.
-Writing the sub query, uh, we need to avoid the right, uh, writing sub curies till and until it is required.
-For instance, like, if we are joining few kind of tables and then we are returning the single records.
-So, uh, for instance, uh, there are 3 tables like employee salary and then employee details.
-So this has to be, uh, into a very normalized way.
-So when we write the QD, uh, that will be performed, uh, very fast if it is normalized.
-If it is not normalized or not organized, to write the query, and then again, it will be getting more complicated.
+So, basically, there are multiple ways to optimize the SQL query.
+From my side, I think, like, there was the table which had around, like, lacks of records.
+So, a select query, obviously, that won't work.
+So, there are multiple ways to function this.
+So, basically, the first way, which is very popular, is to have indexing on the particular table.
+So, indexing has 2 stages as well, within the QD indexing or the table indexing.
+So, basically, if we are indexing the table, that will be the permanent solution, whenever we create or insert any records, so it will be automatically considered at the indexing column and all, whatever we have mentioned.
+And, like, on the basis of QD execution, we have also the option to provide indexing for a particular column based on the QD execution.
+So, for an instance, like, 6 stars from the table name, and then we can index the column.
+So, that is more of an operational way.
+For an instance, like, one table does not always have a single entity to be indexed.
+So, the next time, the same table might have the other column as an index.
+So, the temporary indexing, which can be done via SQL query, is more relevant.
+Also, like, normalizing the table.
+So, normalizing the table can be defined as a very pro manner, because, like, if the table is very normalized, the query obviously won't get conflicted.
+We need to avoid writing subqueries until it's required.
+For instance, like, if we are joining a few kinds of tables and then we are returning single records.
+So, for instance, there are 3 tables like employee salary and then employee details.
+So, this has to be into a very normalized way.
+So, when we write the query, it will be performed very fast if it's normalized.
+If it's not normalized or not organized, to write the query, and then again, it will be getting more complicated.

 Yeah.
-So I think, like, the core PHP or the or the very vanilla PHP application, we'll be having, for instance, like, time load of, like, 7 to 8 seconds.
-And when when we move to Laravel, like, it will be again, like, short shorted to 2 seconds.
-So, obviously, like, Laravel will be having this very structural manner or the pattern, uh, of, like, code, uh, code declaration and all.
-So, uh, so there are certain steps.
-So, basically, like, according to me, first, we have to convert all the all the UI within the model, and then each model has to be, uh, like, called on different models based on their relay relation.
-And, uh, as well as, like, we have to we have to keep in mind that what are the, uh, microservices or, like, auth, uh, related APIs are there, that has to be added in in route.
-So first, like, first approach is to create a model and then, uh, approach will be, like, creating a controller.
-And, uh, and then, like, last 1 will be the creating, uh, APIs within the route.
-So, uh, this can be done, but this is the kind of very hectic way because, like, it might be requiring the migration.
-It might be requiring the cedar.
-It might requiring, uh, the the, uh, the design common, uh, common related libraries and all.
+So I think the core PHP or the very vanilla PHP application, we'll be having a time load of 7 to 8 seconds.
+And when we move to Laravel, it will be shortened to 2 seconds.
+So, obviously, Laravel will have a very structural manner or pattern of code declaration and all.
+So, there are certain steps.
+So, basically, according to me, first, we have to convert all the UI within the model, and then each model has to be called on different models based on their relational relation.
+And, as well as, we have to keep in mind that what are the microservices or auth-related APIs are there, that have to be added in the route.
+So, first, we have to create a model and then the approach will be creating a controller.
+And, then, the last one will be creating APIs within the route.
+So, this can be done, but this is the kind of very hectic way because it might require migration.
+It might require Cedar.
+It might require the design common libraries and all.
 So yeah.
-I mean, like, that can be done, but, uh, in in very sorted manner, uh, we have to keep in mind, like, model and then what are the APIs it has to be registered.
-So, uh, this can be done, uh, within this, like, pattern.
-Uh, also, I would like to add 1 more thing here.
+I mean, that can be done, but in a very sorted manner, we have to keep in mind, model and then what are the APIs it has to be registered.
+So, this can be done within this pattern.
+Also, I would like to add one more thing here.
 Like, recently, I have done that.
-So 1 of the plug in, like QuickBooks, uh, connector that we have converted to, uh, 1 of the Laravel SaaS template.
-So while converting, we found that multiple, um, multiple kind of user relation tables has been already there.
-So those entries has to be considered while migration, uh, while migration and all.
-So cedar has to be maintained in certain way.
-So, uh, yes.
-I mean, like, by by performing multiple, uh, principles that, uh, can be achievable in very, uh, very short and short and time as well.
+So, one of the plugins, like QuickBooks connector, that we have converted to one of the Laravel SaaS templates.
+So, while converting, we found that multiple user relation tables have been already there.
+So, those entries have to be considered while migration and all.
+So Cedar has to be maintained in a certain way.
+So, yes.
+I mean, by performing multiple principles, that can be achievable in very short time as well.

-Yeah.
-So, uh, I think, like, user is the user is is kind of, like, 1 of the model which has been created while creating a migration and all.
-So user, uh, variable in the first line, I can see the user variable will be having all the users details.
-Uh, all the user rules will be considered.
-And based on the user rules, the forex loop has been created and then user, uh, will loading user load post.
-So what are the post has been created for user rule that has, uh, to be shown or that has to be binded very well.
-So in this, I think, like, has a property, uh, like, like, have property or, like, have a property some call call of a property has to be, um, maintaining, uh, in a relationship manager.
-So relationship manager, I cannot say relationship manager because, like, has property because, like, post is already 1 of the table.
+Yeah, so I think the user is one of the models which has been created while creating a migration and all.
+So the user variable in the first line, I can see the user variable will be having all the users' details.
+All the user rules will be considered.
+And based on the user rules, the forex loop has been created and then the user will load post.
+So what are the posts have been created for the user rule that has to be shown or that has to be bound very well.
+So in this, I think, like, has a property, like, have a property, some call it a property that has to be maintaining in a relationship manager.
+So the relationship manager, I cannot say relationship manager because it has a property because post is already one of the table.
 So that table has to be mapped with users.
-So, basically, like, each post table, uh, sorry, post table, each row will be having the user ID.
-And based on that user ID, that has to be mapped whether the user, uh, is within the loop.
-So, basically, like, uh, user has post can be a solution on this.
+So basically, each post table, each row will be having the user ID.
+And based on that user ID, it has to be mapped whether the user is within the loop.
+So basically, the user has post can be a solution on this.

-Yeah.
-So singleton application or singleton function, uh, or singleton pattern can be considered as, like, the instance has to be declared or, uh, initialized or appended, uh, only within the class or the ones we can say.
-For an instance, the the code, uh, which has been given will be having the private function construct.
-So, basically, like, uh, the construct will be preventing the the other instances.
-So, basically, uh, for an instance, uh, whatever the construct construct, uh, will be containing, like, initialization of the variables and all if if entire directory is used with the multiple variables.
-So that variable has to be maintained into, uh, private construct.
-But, uh, that should not be, uh, or even the the singleton, uh, instance.
+So singleton application or singleton function, or singleton pattern can be considered as the instance has to be declared or initialized or created only within the class or the ones we can say.
+For an instance, the code which has been given will be having a private function constructor.
+So, basically, the constructor will be preventing the other instances.
+So, basically, for an instance, whatever the constructor contains, like initialization of the variables and all if the entire directory is used with multiple variables.
+So that variable has to be maintained in the private constructor.
+But, that should not be or even the singleton instance.

 Yeah.
-So, uh, microservice in Laravel, uh, for for ecommerce, I can I can see, like, there will be, like, certain parameters called products and then product relationship, uh, schema has to be designed?
-And then product will be having the categories and then subcategories and variations, and each variation will be having the attributes and all.
-So, uh, like, for an instance here, we can consider as as WooCommerce where, like, multiple APIs has been provided by WooCommerce.
-So considering considering multiple APIs of the WooCommerce will be used for Laravel, like like, uh, Laravel design and designing all the structure architecture.
-So, uh, we can we can create the multiple models for, like, you user and then product, uh, for, like, for product, it will be having the multiple screens, like, uh, the cart, then single product page, checkout, order, uh, and then shop page as well.
-So, like, within the single model, like, multiple, uh, sub models will be created, and sub models will be, uh, having the the data by using the microservices.
-So it will be, uh, for instance, like, we have created a microservice for card.
-We have created microservice, uh, service for checkout.
-We have created microservice for order, uh, by adding the middleware of user or auth, we can say, for a particular log d user only that these microservices needs to be served.
-And, uh, for shop and all, uh, or for a single product page, microservices, I I don't think, like, uh, microservices need the middleware, like auth and auth.
-Mostly, it will be, uh, returning all the all the data.
+So, microservices in Laravel for ecommerce, I can see there will be certain parameters called products and then product relationship schema has to be designed.
+And then product will be having the categories and subcategories and variations, and each variation will be having the attributes and all.
+So, for an instance, we can consider WooCommerce where multiple APIs have been provided by WooCommerce.
+Considering multiple APIs of WooCommerce will be used for Laravel, like Laravel design and designing all the structure architecture.
+So, we can create multiple models for user and product.
+For product, it will be having multiple screens, like the cart, single product page, checkout, order, and then shop page as well.
+Within the single model, multiple sub models will be created, and sub models will be having the data by using the microservices.
+So it will be, for instance, we have created a microservice for cart.
+We have created a microservice for checkout.
+We have created a microservice for order, by adding the middleware of user or auth, we can say, for a particular logged-in user only that these microservices need to be served.
+And for shop and all, or for a single product page, microservices I don't think microservices need middleware, like auth and auth.
+Mostly, it will be returning all the data.